autonomy-and-verification/varanus/README.md

 ## Troubleshooting

+Here are some troubleshooting tips for problems with Varanus itself.

+If you have problems installing or running **FDR4** please check the [FDR Troubleshooting](docs/fdr-troubleshooting.md) document.

 ## ImportError: libpython2.6.so.1.0: cannot open shared object file: No such file or directory

 **Found with Python 2.7.18 and FDR 4.2.7**